São Bento Monastery: Architecture

 Portuguese military engineer, Francisco Frias de Mesquita, drew up the plans for the building and oversaw its construction in 1617.
 The Mannerist style, popular in Portugal at the time, provided the aesthetic inspiration for the structure.
 Work on the church began in 1633, under the guidance of Abbott Francisco da Magdalena, with a plan to finish in 1671.
-The original plans were altered during construction by the architect Friar Bernardo de São Bento Correia de Souza to include three naves.
+The original plans were altered during construction by the architect Bernardo de São Bento Correia de Souza to include three naves.
 The annex of the church was only completed in 1755, with the installation of a convent designed by military engineer José Fernandes Pinto Alpoim.

 The façade was part of the original Mannerist project and featured a centralized edifice with three archways at the entrance, as well as a triangular gable.
 Two towers crowned by pyramidal spires flanked the entryway.
 After passing through the entrance archway, the building houses a tiled porch and iron gates from the nineteenth century.

 Located on top of a hill, it became a point of reference for navigators.
 King João VI established the Academia Real de Marinha (Royal Navak Academy) at São Bento.